microfocus-idol/idol-rich-media-tutorials/tutorials/setup/SETUP.md

 Under the *Get Software* tab, select `LicenseServer_12.6.0_WINDOWS_X86_64.zip` or `LicenseServer_12.6.0_LINUX_X86_64.zip`.

-Go back to *Product Center* > *IDOL* and request access to a Media Server license type, *e.g.* *IDOL Audio Analytics SW E-Media*.
+Go back to *Product Center* > *IDOL* and request access to a Media Server license type, *e.g.* *IDOL Audio Analytics SW*.
 Again you need to fill out the form to gain access.
 Once complete go to the *Get Software* tab and download the following:

 - `MediaServer_12.6.0_WINDOWS_X86_64.zip` or `MediaServer_12.6.0_LINUX_X86_64.zip`